qthequartermasterman/TimerContext/README.md

 ## Notice on Resolution

 The duration is always calculated using `time.perf_counter_ns` and then converted to milliseconds as a float.
 The precision of this timer is limited by the resolution of the performance counter on your particular environment.

 The precision is also limited by the overhead of calling a context manager.
-If your context is exceptionally fast (on the order of single nanoseconds), this overhead is non-neglible, and you would be better served by calling `time.perf_counter_ns` directly.
+If your context is exceptionally fast (on the order of single nanoseconds), this overhead is non-negligible, and you would be better served by calling `time.perf_counter_ns` directly.
 For any block that runs for longer than that, the overhead is proportionally small/negligible.

 Because the counter used for duration is set after defining `timer.start` and before defining `timer.end`, `timer.duration` might not exactly equal `timer.end-timer.start`, generally.
 The times used for `start` and `end` are lower resolution than the performance counter for the duration.
 Thus, they should generally only be used for reference, and not for calculating a duration.